zyzhangGroup/IDRWalker/README.md

 from IDRWalker import *
 ```

-Read the PDB files with missing regions and the FASTA files with full-length sequences, each file should contain information of only one chain.
+Load the PDB files with missing regions and the FASTA files containing full-length sequences, each file should contain information of only one chain.

 ```python
 chainA = Chain(seq='A.fasta', PDB='A.pdb', chainID='A')